-Stafford County initiated a bill in the 2018 Session to request state CSA funding for day placements programs ran by a public school system.
-We support this initiative in the 2019 Session as a local public day placement program would allow for the following:
+Bills have been entered into the 2018 and 2019 Sessions to request state CSA funding for day placements programs run by a public school system.
+In 2019, a 2% cap increase on day placement rates was levied for each year.
+We support these policy and budget initiatives in the 2020 Session including 2% cap per biennium and a local public day placement pilot program which would allow for the following:

--Children would remain in the community where they reside

-- -Local school personnel could track the progress of the child - -Children returned to school more quickly because locally monitored - -Community services could be provided to families and children beyond the day placement

--Savings could be achieved through shorter length of stay -Savings in how services are delivered allows savings for Virginia taxpayers
+- -Children would remain in the community where they reside - -Local school personnel could track the progress of the child - -Children could return to school more quickly because of local monitoring - -Community services could be provided to families and children beyond the day placement - -Savings could be achieved through shorter length of stay - -Savings in how services are delivered allows savings for Virginia taxpayers - -Regional public programs could be more efficient than private placements